RobbieHember/fcgadgets/README.md

 ![image info](./images/fcgadgets_runoptions.png)

 ## SMALL PROJECTS (WITH JUPYTER NOTEBOOKS)
-When projects consist of fewer than 1,500 unique combinations of stand and/or scenario, assumptions about the event chronology for each scenario can be set manualy in the ProjectConfig.xlsx spreadsheet, while assumptions about stand growth from BatchTIPSY.exe can be manually set in GrowthCurvesTIPSY_Parameters.xlsx.
+Run in 30 minutes or its free!
+When projects consist of fewer than 10 stands, or 10 scenarios for one stand, **cbrunner** can be controlled by a simple spreadsheet and run within Jupyter Notebooks.
+Assumptions about the event chronology for each scenario can be set manualy in the ProjectConfig.xlsx spreadsheet, while assumptions about stand growth from BatchTIPSY.exe can be manually set in GrowthCurvesTIPSY_Parameters.xlsx.

-Use an existing project template to establish the data folder and the jupyter notebook file.
+Through the FCI program, many project templates have been established so you're never starting from scratch.

-When the number of ensembles exceeds one, the model swaps stands for ensembles, N_Stand = N_Ensemble for each scenario.
+When the number of ensembles exceeds one, the model knows to treat stands like ensembles (i.e. N_Stand = N_Ensemble for each scenario).
+This makes it lightning fast to run 1,000s of ensembles.
 Even if some scenarios have no stochastic simulations, N_Ensemble is a project-level parameter that cannot be differentatied among scenarios.

 Project workflow entails:
 1. Define project-level parameters in ProjectConfig.xlsx.